evmts/tevm-monorepo/tevm/docs/actions-types/type-aliases/EthGetBlockByNumberParams.md

 > **EthGetBlockByNumberParams**: `object`

-JSON-RPC request for `eth_getBlockByNumber` procedure
+Based on the JSON-RPC request for `eth_getBlockByNumber` procedure

 ## Type declaration